kusterlab/curve_curator/README.md

 Q: What is the Relevance Score?

 A: After fitting the curve model to the observed response, CurveCurator calculates an F-value and p-value for each regression curve.
 The user has then defined an alpha threshold (to control statistical significance) and a fold change threshold (to define biological relevance) that are both used to find high-quality curves in the dataset.
 The relevance score combines these two properties of significance and biological relevance into a single number for each curve.
 Consequently, the previous hyperbolic decision boundary in the classical volcano plot will be a single relevance threshold in the alternative volcano plot after the transformation.

+Q: Can CurveCurator deal with data other than dose-response data, such as temperature-response or time-response data?

+A: CurveCurator was specifically optimized for dose-response data, where the response is typically expected to be sigmoidal in the log-transformed space.
+Other x-dimensions, such as time, can be processed and assessed principally, but CurveCurator will miss any non-sigmoidal behaviors.
+Furthermore, the x-dimension is currently always log10-transformed.
+If your data is sigmoidal in real space, you could pow10-transform the "doses" in the toml file to counteract the log10-transformation.
+We plan to make this more convenient in the future.

+Q: Can I combine experiments with different doses into the same analysis run?

+A: Unfortunately, this is not possible at the moment.
+Please split your data by experiment dose range and run them separately.
+We plan to make this more convenient in the future.

+Q: Where can I get more information and help?

+A: We added many additional information to the [supplementary text](https://static-content.springer.com/esm/art%3A10.1038%2Fs41467-023-43696-z/MediaObjects/41467_2023_43696_MOESM1_ESM.pdf 'supplementary text') of the original CurveCurator publication starting from page 13.